BoltzExchange/boltz-client/docs/grpc.md

 #### GetSubaccounts

-Returns all subaccounts for a given wallet.
+**Deprecated.** Returns all subaccounts for a given wallet.
 Not supported for readonly wallets.

 | Request | Response |
 | ------- | -------- |